cfe84/azure-garbage-collection/README.md

 - **AddExpiryDate** is running every hour,  picking all resource groups with a tag `purpose` set to `experiment`.
 If there's no expiry date, it's setting one to 14 days from now (can be configured in the app settings by modifying setting `DEFAULT_EXPIRY_DAYS`).

 - **CleanupExpired** is running every day at UTC+8 (PDT 1AM), and removing all resource groups with an expiry date in the past.
+It also create an event to warn about resources planned for deletion within `DEFAULT_WARNING_DAYS` (default 1)

 # Deployment